Updated April 29, 2021

 How large will scholarship awards be?

-For 2016-17, the Scholarship Act allows an eligible student to receive up to $6,900 annually.
-This is 80% of the statewide annual average expenditure per pupil ($8,633 for the 2014-2015 school year, the latest year reported by the State Department of Education).
+For 2020-21, the Scholarship Act allows an eligible student to receive up to $6,900 annually.
+This is 80% of the statewide annual average expenditure per pupil ($8,624 for the 2015-2016 school year, the latest year reported by the National Center for Education Statistics (NCES) ).

 The actual scholarship amount will depend upon a number of factors including OSF and participating member schools’ success in raising funds each year.
 The school will propose a scholarship amount, but the final decision will rest with the OSF.